-All farms that apply wastewater to land must comply with the permitted activity criteria for animal effluent disposal.
-The permitted activity rules are covered in Section 16 and 17 of the Regional Water and Soil Plan for Northland and/or C.6.3 of the Proposed Regional Plan for Northland.
+All farms that apply wastewater to land must comply with the permitted activity criteria for farm wastewater disposal.
+The permitted activity rules are covered in Section 16 and 17 of the Regional Water and Soil Plan for Northland and/or C.6.3 of the Proposed Regional Plan for Northland (PDF, 6.7MB).

 - Dairies and adjacent entrance and exit races;

 - Stock holding yards;

 - Feed pads;